 Noticeboard

-Click on "Practice Staff" link above then "HealthCare Team" Tab to see how Marcia our practice based Social Worker can help you during this Coronavirus pandemic.
+Click on "Practice Staff" link above then "HealthCare Team" Tab to see how Marcia our practice based Social Worker can help you.

 We are a ZERO Tolerance Practice.
 This means we will NOT tolerate any threatening or aggressive behaviour or language towards any of our staff or patients.
 Unfortunately you will be removed from our practice list without further discussion and will have to find another practice.